ardacetinkaya/aws-api-gateway-with-lambda-infra/README.md

 - It's a service for having long running services.
 With `Fargate` it is possible to run jobs as container images.

+- With EventBridgee(ex-CloudWatch events) it is possible to have scheduled runs

 ## AWS Lambda

 - I don't have some much experience with `AWS Lambda` and `AWS API Gateway` so far.